simkaurd/3040Crypto_noName/README.md

 ## Endpoints with Parameters

 ### 1. Create New Wallet
+**Description:** This is a POST method that allows users to create a new cryptocurrency wallet, which returns a unique wallet ID for subsequent transactions and queries.
 - **Endpoint:** `/api/wallet/create`
-- **Method:** POST
 - **Parameters:**
   - `user_id` (required): The unique identifier for the user.
   - `email` (optional): The user's email address for notifications and recovery purposes.
-- **Description:** Allows users to create a new cryptocurrency wallet, which returns a unique wallet ID for subsequent transactions and queries.

 ### 2. Get Wallet Balance
+**Description:** This is a GET method that retrieves the current balance of the specified cryptocurrency in the user's wallet, allowing for real-time financial management.
 - **Endpoint:** `/api/wallet/balance`
-- **Method:** GET
 - **Parameters:**
   - `wallet_id` (required): The unique identifier of the user's wallet.
   - `currency` (optional): The specific cryptocurrency to check the balance for.
 Defaults to Bitcoin (BTC) if not specified.
-- **Description:** Retrieves the current balance of the specified cryptocurrency in the user's wallet, allowing for real-time financial management.

 ### 3. Transaction History
+**Description:** This is a GET method that provides a detailed history of all transactions associated with the user's wallet, including amounts, dates, and transaction statuses, facilitating transparent record-keeping and financial tracking.
 - **Endpoint:** `/api/wallet/transactions/history`
-- **Method:** GET
 - **Parameters:**
   - `wallet_id` (required): The unique identifier of the user's wallet.
   - `start_date` (optional): The beginning date for the transaction history query.
   - `end_date` (optional): The ending date for the transaction history query.
-- **Description:** Provides a detailed history of all transactions associated with the user's wallet, including amounts, dates, and transaction statuses, facilitating transparent record-keeping and financial tracking.

 ## Description of Resources